wfordh/higgins_site_hydeout/_drafts/2020-s-to-do-list.md

 I am going to try something new this year and assign things I want to do and learn into the four quarters of the year.
 The projects and classes are fairly straightforward - I try to complete them in the allotted time.
 I think that will be easier for the projects since I can drop them down the priority list fairly easily, but it might be tougher for the classes.
 The Q4 classes are a little less predetermined to allow me to bump them if the other classes take a bit longer (or if I want to flex to another project).

 The languages may be more confusing - I am not trying to learn all of those languages in full this year.
 I already know a pretty good amount of Python and have some residual R knowledge left over from a few years ago, but want to dip my toes into more languages.
+My main source for these languages will be O'Reilly books I have access to via my [ACM](https://www.acm.org/) membership.

 * Q1
   * Project: NBA salaries distribution across position and age